Code-Institute-Submissions/holiday-website-milestone-2/TESTING.md

 3. 3 Carousels

-    * The carousels were added side by side, I had to add a different id to each carousel, as without an individual id it was not possible to click each carousel seperately.
+    * The carousels were added side by side, I had to add a different id to each carousel, as without an individual id it was not possible to click each carousel separately.
     * Media queries where added in css to target the carousels for each device and checked through developer tools.

 4. Footer